-A complete guidance program is available to the students through Sauk Valley Community College in which individual attention can be given to student problems.
-Students who fail to meet the minimum standards of the program will receive a warning, and at this time, a conference may be arranged with the faculty.
+A complete guidance program is available to the students through Sauk Valley Community College, in which individual attention can be given to student problems.
+Students who fail to meet the minimum standards of the program will receive a warning, and a conference may be arranged with the faculty.